 We are excited to share our newly released report into the 2016 Lifehack Flourishing Fellowship evaluation by Thicket.

 This is a co-written blog post by Lifehack & Thicket, providing some background and context to the report, and our learnings…Read More

 As you may have read on social media, applications for our flagship programme the Flourishing Fellowship are currently open.
 The three-month part-time programme combines professional and personal development for those in the youth workforce (this is the youth workforce in …Read More

 Over the past two months the Lifehack team has been running a programme in Upper Hutt called Oro, which focuses on mobilising the local community around a series of local initiatives and igniting localised cross-sector collaboration.
 This blog post is …Read More

 This is a guest post from Paul Thompson and Cat Gooding, who are youth workers at the Upper Hutt Community Youth Trust.
-During our Upper Hutt programme Oro, those two ran a great session on meaningfully engaging young people—as well …Read More
+During our Upper Hutt programme Oro, those two ran a great session on meaningfully youth engagement – as …Read More

 Hosted by Platform Trust, Tahatū Rangi bought together around one hundred people from the NGO mental health and addictions workforce at Te Papa on the 20 & 21st October.
 Toni and Dayna from Lifehack went along to check it out. …Read More

 Below are some five lessons from working at the intersection—and how we integrated those in our newest programme Oro.